 Facility Inspections

-This nursing home earned a solid overall grade as described above, but we really wanted to point out its nearly flawless health inspection reports in recent years.
-We gave them an impressive grade of A+ in this category.
-Inspection grades are based on many pieces of information located in the a nursing home's recent inspection reports.
-Nursing homes that excel in this area typically have few deficiencies on those reports.
-Most importantly, these places generally do not have any severe deficiencies which are associated with endangerment of patients.
+The primary reason this nursing home received a decent overall grade is its excellent health inspections in recent years.
+We awarded it one of our higher grades in that category, with an A. This is a notably better grade than the place's overall score, which was decent but certainly not elite.
+Inspection scores are tied to many items found on the a nursing home's recent inspection reports.
+Facilities that score well in this category have very few deficiencies on their reports.
+Most importantly, these facilities should not have any severe deficiencies which are associated with risks to patient safety.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Based on this, we had a generally favorable view of this nursing home's recent inspections.
+Even some of the best nursing homes receive an occasional ding on their inspection report.

 Long-term Care Quality